dankamzik/JavaScript-Learning-and-Examples/README.md

-# JavaScript-Learning-and-Examples
+# JavaScript-Learning-and-Exercises
-A compilation of JS code examples
+A compilation of JS code exercises